samecrowder/ac215_MSMBAllstars/README.md

 - Required inputs: GCS Project Name and GCS Bucket Name.
 - Output: Processed data stored in the GCS Bucket.

 (1) `src/preprocessing/preprocess.py`: This file manages the preprocessing of our dataset.
-TODO(sam) determine what preprocessing we do exactly

-(2) `src/preprocessing/requirements.txt`: Lists the Python packages essential for image preprocessing.
-TODO(sam) which of these do we actually need?
+(2) `src/preprocessing/Pipfile`: Lists the Python packages essential for image preprocessing.

 (3) `src/preprocessing/Dockerfile`: The Dockerfile is configured to use `python:3.9-slim-buster`.
 It sets up volumes and uses secret keys (which should not be uploaded to GitHub) for connecting to the GCS Bucket.